 Robin joined Watsi on February 27th, 2016.
 Four years ago, Robin became the 1823rd member to automatically support a new Watsi patient every month.
-Since then, 4,129 more people have become monthly donors!
-Robin's most recent donation supported Hannah, a housewife from Kenya, to fund a life-saving hysterectomy.
+Since then, 4,602 more people have become monthly donors!
+Robin's most recent donation supported Khin, a university student from Burma, to fund cardiac surgery.

 Hannah is a housewife from Kenya.
 She lives with her family in a two-bedroom house.
 As a housewife she is fully dependent on her husband who used to work as a draughtsman before the COVID-19 pandemic.
 Now that he is unable to find work they are relying on Watsi for help.
 Hannah began experiencing abdominal pain five months ago and was diagnosed with ovarian cancer.
 She needs to undergo a hysterectomy, a procedure in which surgeons will remove her uterus to avoid the life-threatening spread of cancer to other parts of her body.
 Our medical partner, African Mission Healthcare Foundation, is requesting $832 to fund Hannah's surgery.
 On June 26, she will undergo surgery at our medical partner's care center.
 Once recovered, Hannah will be able to resume her daily activities free of pain.
 "I am positive that I will be free from pain soon and be able to help my husband in providing for the family," shared Hannah.